-President Trump today posted his support for the Credit Card Competition Act (CCCA).
+President Trump, on January 13, posted his support for the Credit Card Competition Act (CCCA).
 “Everyone should support great Republican Senator Roger Marshall’s Credit Card Competition Act, in order to stop the out of control Swipe Fee ripoff.
 Roger is a FANTASTIC Senator!!!
 President DJT,” the President posted on social media.

 NACS has long encouraged passing the CCCA and responded to the President’s post on X: “Thank you, Mr. President, for supporting Main Street and its customers.
 We now need Congress to pass the Credit Card Competition Act.”